Close Banner

 This is the single most important tip for maximizing your fun and justifying the cost of this separately-ticketed event.
 While the Disney Halloween party officially starts at 7 p.m., guests can begin entering the park as early as 4 p.m.
 (And yes, you can wear your costumes into the park at that time!)
 We highly recommend you get to the park early, so you can spend as much time in Magic Kingdom as possible.

 When you arrive, Halloween Party attendees will be directed to a special entrance to receive wristbands.
-If you've already spent your day at the Magic Kingdom, you can secure your wristband from a cast member at specially designated locations in Tomorrowland and Adventureland.
+If you've already spent your day at the Magic Kingdom, you can secure your wristband from a cast member at specially designated locations in Tomorrowland, Fantasyland and Adventureland.
 Don't worry — you can't miss the signs!
 Receiving your wristband is an absolute MUST-DO.
 Cast members are around every corner to usher non-party attendees out of the park.

 4. Visit the Most "In-Demand" Characters First or During the First Parade

 Leap's favorite part of the party is meeting all of the characters who greet guests in different locations.
 "Rare" characters are out for photo-ops, and your usual favorites are wearing their best Halloween garb.
 Lines can get very long for the most popular characters (up to three hours or more!), so be sure to prioritize.
-(If you want a costume idea, check out our DIY Jack and Sally T-shirt.)

-Popular characters such as Jack and Sally may meet before the party even begins, but only for Halloween party guests with wristbands.
+Popular characters such as the Seven Dwarfs or Jack and Sally may meet before the party even begins, but only for Halloween party guests with wristbands.
 If you arrive at Magic Kingdom when doors "open" for Halloween party guests at 4 p.m., we recommend heading toward the characters' designated locations and asking cast members where and when to line up.
 That way, you can spend valuable party time doing other fun activities!

-Mickey's Not-So-Scary Halloween Party — Stitch dressed as Elvis
+Mickey's Not So Scary Halloween Party — Stitch dressed as Elvis

 Can't make it early?
 Have no fear.
 Our best advice is to wait until just before parade times to hop in line for character meet-and-greets.
 Pick one of the two parade showings to attend, and then spend the other time snapping pics with your favorite characters.
 However, some characters do leave their spots because they're in the parade.
 Additionally, don't wait until the very end of the night.
 We tried getting in line to see Stitch around 11:30 p.m. but cast members said they were finishing up for the night and weren't letting anyone else in line.
 You can check the My Disney Experience app for exact timeframes for character appearances.